on1razor/batch-recorder/README.md

 Run bat file

 P.S.
+1. For recording, it is still better to use streamlink, especially for twitch, as there is ad skipping.
-To prevent recordings from interfering with you, create a new desktop 2 in Windows 10 and run the scripts directly there
+2. To prevent recordings from interfering with you, create a new desktop 2 in Windows 10 and run the scripts directly there